 Generally, you have until December 31 of the year following the original IRA owner’s death to take your first MRD.
 Each year thereafter you will be required to take an MRD until the account is depleted or you pass away, at which time the assets will pass to your beneficiaries (or if none, to your estate).
-The beneficiary's MRDs will be calculated using your age in the year following the death and by consulting the Single Life Expectancy table.
+The beneficiary's MRDs will be calculated using your age in the year following your death and based on the Single Life Expectancy table.

-If the original IRA owner died before reaching age 70½ (before MRDs would be required) you also have the option to distribute your inherited IRA under the five-year rule.
-This allows you to take distributions however you like without penalty, as long as all assets are completely distributed from your inherited IRA by December 31 of the fifth year following the IRA owner’s death.
+If the original IRA owner died before reaching age 70½ (before MRDs would be required of the original owner), you also have the option of distributing your inherited IRA under the five-year rule.
+This allows you to take distributions however you like without penalty, so long as all assets are completely distributed from your inherited IRA by December 31 of the fifth year following the IRA owner’s death.
 Discuss with your tax adviser the potential tax implications of this accelerated withdrawal schedule.

 If the original IRA owner died after reaching age 70½, then you must continue to take annual MRDs from your inherited IRA.
-You may elect to calculate those MRDs by using your own age (see discussion above) or by using the deceased IRA owner’s age in his or her year of death.
+You may elect to calculate those MRDs by using your own age (see the discussion above) or by using the deceased IRA owner’s age in his or her year of death.
 This option may be advantageous if the deceased IRA owner was younger than you.